 - Close the Loop: Connect with each department or employee that owned an action item to understand what actions were taken and how they performed.
 Revisit the competitor analysis regularly to see how your strategy has impacted the market.

 This full cycle is key for an impactful competitor analysis effort.
 Where most analyses are lacking is going past the first step of benchmarking performance to driving action across the business and ultimately impacting the market.
 Be sure to complete this cycle to make the most of this effort.

 So, what do you include in your competitor analysis to make sure it provides a complete and insightful review of the market?
 Let's dive into each of the five areas.

-- Financial standing and funding history to get an understanding of scale and stability for each company
+- Financials: Current standing and funding history to get an understanding of scale and stability for each company

-- Key market trends, whether tied to a specific competitor or generally to the market, to get a view into how the market is growing, shrinking, or changing
+- Key Market Trends: Whether tied to a specific competitor or generally to the market, key market trends will help get a view into how the market is growing, shrinking, or changing

 Plotting your competitors along various dimensions can provide a quick and easy framework for evaluating the impact of all other insights.

 Team details give you insight into what goes on behind the scenes at each company, influencing how leadership and employees think about the market and subsequently act.
 A team analysis should include: